Kidney Cancer

 Living with Cancer

 Living with cancer can be really tough, but with the right support, information, and self-care, you might find it a bit easier to manage this journey.
 It might help to lean on loved ones and seek support from medical professionals and support communities.
 These communities can provide a safe space for sharing concerns, asking questions and gaining insights from people who are in a similar situation.
-Eating well, regular exercise and managing stress may also help improve overall health.
+Eating well, regular exercise and managing stress may also help improve overall wellbeing.

 It is important to speak with a healthcare professional before changing your diet or starting any new exercise plan.